swordapp/swordv3/src/sections/SEGMENTED_FILE_UPLOAD.md

 Servers MAY support Segmented File Upload.
 To do so, it must provide a staging area where file segments can be uploaded prior to the client requesting a specific deposit operation.
 The server MUST include a `staging` field in the {% link Service Document %} with a URL for where the client can initialise its Segmented File Upload.
-It SHOULD also specify how long it will retain an unfinished Segmented Upload, before assuming that the client will not complete it, with the `stagingMaxIdle` field:
+It SHOULD also specify how long it will retain an unfinished Segmented File Upload, before assuming that the client will not complete it, with the `stagingMaxIdle` field:

 ```json